Analyzing a binary neutron star signal#

 In order to use the posterior samples in the EOS inference, we need to approximate the 4D marginal posterior on the source-frame masses and tidal deformabilities.

-To achieve this, jester makes use of density estimators.
+To achieve this, jester makes use of normalizing flows: flexible density estimators parametrized by neural networks that can learn to approximate complex distributions.

-In practice, we train a normalizing flow (NF) on the samples to make their density tractable for inference.
+The flow is trained on the samples to make their density tractable for inference.

 - type: gw